Answering competency based interview questions

 - Results – Now is your chance to explain how your actions contributed to the overall achievement of the original aim, be specific about the difference made either to the business or customer.

 You may get a follow-up question inviting you to reflect or evaluate your actions and results based on what you have learnt.
 This adds to ‘STAR’ to make ‘STARR’ (Reflection) or ‘STARE’ (Evaluation).
 The key here is to think about what you might do differently with the benefit of hindsight as this demonstrates a growth mindset and the ability to reflect and evaluate your work, learning from experiences faced.

 Imagine trying to give one of more examples without first preparing them, trying to think of answers on the spot would make the interview far more difficult than it might otherwise be.
 Many organisations that use competency-based questions will often send them to candidates in advance.
 However even if they do not it’s worth thinking about the types of questions you might face given the sector the business operates in.
 For example, if applying for a role in customer service you should think about questions relating to handling difficult conversations, overcoming problems and working as part of a team.

-If you are preparing for a interview now (and think you might get competency based questions) and want to look at the types of questions that you might face it might be helpful to look at Glassdoor who outline the questions other candidates have faced from different companies AND potentially the company you are interviewing with!
+If you are preparing for a interview now (and think you might get competency based questions) and want to look at the types of questions that you might face it maybe helpful to look at Glassdoor who outline specific questions other candidates have faced from different companies AND potentially the company you are interviewing with!